chb/smart-docs/updates/smart_0_5/index.md

 procedures, and smoking history APIs and data models as described in
 <http://dev.smartplatforms.org/reference/data_model/>

-## Implement the filtering and pagination parameters in your API request handlers
+## Implement the Filtering and Pagination Parameters in Your API Request Handlers

 Please see <http://dev.smartplatforms.org/reference/filters> for details about the new filtering and pagination capabilties expected by a SMART 0.5 container.

-## Test with the API Verifier
+## Test With the API Verifier

 Run the API Verifier app to validate your SMART 0.5 container.
 The API Verifier does not yet test the filtering and pagination readiness of your container and some